 The sovereignty audit is a static, real-time snapshot.
 This report is the longitudinal record.
-Every quarter we publish: the dependency list as it stood, the jurisdictions our data crossed, every government request received, and the warrant canary as a public signal.
+On a regular cadence we publish: the dependency list as it stood, the jurisdictions our data crossed, every government request received, and the warrant canary as a public signal.

 Headline numbers